 Air Filtration Technology

 Homeowners with forced-air HVAC systems should equip them with air filtration.
 The simplest and most common filtration systems use physical filters to screen and capture particulates.
 The HVAC industry measures filter effectiveness using the “minimum efficiency reporting value” (MERV) standard.
 The higher the MERV, the more particulates the filter will catch, and the cleaner will be the indoor air.
-Note that all air filters require periodic cleaning or replacement to function properly.
+All air filtration systems require periodic cleaning or replacement to function properly.

-Many homes still use first-generation filters that are 1” in thickness.
-These filters typically have a MERV rating of 5-9 microns, meaning they will capture only the largest particulates, leaving smaller particles to circulate, including dust, pollen, mold spores, and other contaminants.
+Many homes still use first-generation filters that are 1″ thick.
+These filters typically have a MERV rating of 5-9 microns, meaning they will capture only the largest particulates.
+Smaller particles will continue to circulate, including dust, pollen, mold spores, and other contaminants.